KariukiAddi/loan-tracker/README.md

-# Loan Tracking System - Windows 11 Pro
+# Loan Management System

-A comprehensive loan management system built with **Laravel (PHP)** backend and **Next.js** frontend, optimized for Windows 11 Pro development environment.
+A modern loan management system built with **Laravel (PHP)** backend and **Next.js** frontend.
+Manage loans, track payments, and monitor repayment status with an intuitive interface.

 ## 🚀 Features